torvalds/linux/Documentation/driver-api/virtio/virtio.rst

 to interface any compliant device (real or emulated) with a driver.

-For illustrative purposes, this document will focus on the common case of a Linux kernel running in a virtual machine and using paravirtualized devices provided by the hypervisor, which exposes them as virtio devices via standard mechanisms such as PCI.
+For illustrative purposes, this document will focus on the common case of a GNU/Linux kernel running in a virtual machine and using paravirtualized devices provided by the hypervisor, which exposes them as virtio devices via standard mechanisms such as PCI.